 One of the best things you can do for your mental health every now and again, especially as a busy college student with an evening job or a young professional working 12-hour shifts, is to disconnect in order to recharge.

 Working or studying for days, weeks, and months on end may help get you where you’re looking to go.
-However, you deserve a break every once in a while.
+However, you deserve a break every once in a while from the chronic stress.
 If not, you may suffer from burnout, depression, anxiety, and a whole host of other problems and ailments.

 3. Traveling Relieves Stress and Anxiety